qemus/mesa-intel/readme.md

 - Intel GPU support for QEMU
 - Supports the Mesa `i915`, `crocus`, and `iris` Gallium drivers
 - EGL and GBM support for headless hardware rendering
-- Includes the matching QEMU OpenGL display modules
 - LLVM is used during compilation but excluded from the final runtime
 - No Xorg server or Intel Xorg DDX driver required
 - Produces one self-contained Debian package
-- Provides `qemu-system-modules-opengl` and `libgbm1` without installing Debian's LLVM-backed Mesa runtime
+- Provides `libgbm1` without installing Debian's LLVM-backed Mesa runtime
+- Works independently of the QEMU point release because it contains no QEMU modules
+- Verifies compatibility with Debian's official `qemu-system-modules-opengl`
 - Verifies that packaged libraries have no direct or transitive LLVM dependencies

 ## Build